-Fronts are usually associated with low-pressure centers, or lows (L).
+Fronts are usually associated with low-pressure centers, or lows (L, covered in the next chapter).
 Two fronts per low are most common, although zero to four are also observed.
 In the Northern Hemisphere, these fronts often rotate counterclockwise around the low center like the spokes of a wheel (Fig. 12.1), while the low moves and evolves.
 Fronts are often the foci of clouds, low pressure, and precipitation.